kayvontabrizi/light-lfs/README.md

 See [Configuration](#configuration) for set-up details.

-## Attribution
+## Copyright

-Written by Kayvon Tabrizi.
-Feel free to use, modify, and attribute as desired.
+Copyright (c) 2018 Kayvon Tabrizi, see LICENSE for details.